Celia Cooney

-Celia Roth Cooney (1904 – July 13, 1992) was an American who went on a robbing spree in the spring of 1924.
-Cooney robbed 10 buildings with her husband Ed Cooney before she was caught.
-She became known as the Bobbed Haired Bandit for her exploits.
+Celia Roth Cooney (1904 – July 13, 1992) was an American who went on a robbing spree in the spring of 1924 in New York City.
+Along with her husband, Ed Cooney, Cooney robbed 10 businesses before they were caught.
+She became known as the Bobbed-Haired Bandit for her exploits.
 The robberies received significant media coverage, making headlines in The New York Times, the Washington Post, Chicago Tribune, San Francisco Chronicle, the Los Angeles Times, and others.
-The newspapers criticized commissioner Richard Enright and the New York City Police Department for their inability to catch Cooney.
-In response, Enright ordered the largest manhunt in the city's history, and still failed to catch Cooney.
+The newspapers pilloried commissioner Richard Enright and the New York City Police Department for their inability to catch Cooney.
+In response, Enright ordered the largest manhunt in the city's history.

-Cooney evaded capture for 65 days, eventually fleeing to Florida after a botched robbery of the payroll office of the National Biscuit Company.
+Cooney and her husband evaded capture for 65 days, eventually fleeing to Florida after a botched robbery of the payroll office of the National Biscuit Company.
 While in Florida, she gave birth to a child, who died several days later.
-She was caught in April 1924, and sentenced to twenty years in prison, of which she served seven.
+She and her husband were caught on April 21, 1924, and both were sentenced to twenty years in prison, of which she served seven.
 After leaving prison, she spent the rest of her life in relative obscurity, dying in 1992.

 Early life

-Celia Cooney was born in 1904.
-She ran away from her home in 1920.
+Celia Cooney was born in 1904 in New York City.
 In 1922, she met Ed Cooney, with whom she fell in love.
-The couple married on May 18, 1923.
-Celia Cooney worked at the Ostrander Company, and Ed Cooney as a mechanic.
+The wedding took place on May 18, 1923.
+Ed Cooney was a mechanic at the Ostrander Corporation, and Celia Cooney worked at a laundry.
 After their marriage, Celia became pregnant.